 8. Receipts for charitable contributions and itemized deductions

 Make sure you get receipts for any charitable contributions you’ve made throughout the year.
-If you donate to a cause and get something in return, like a T-shirt, the organization will issue you a receipt showing the portion of your donation that is tax deductible.
+If you donate to a cause and get something in return, like a T-shirt, the organization will issue you a receipt showing the portion of your donation that’s tax-deductible.

-You should also gather your receipts for any itemized deductions.
+For most people, the standard deduction will save you more money, as well as saving you the effort of itemizing all your deductions, but if you have enough individual deductions, listing them out may reduce your tax liability.
+If you’re itemizing your deductions, be sure to gather your receipts.
 Check with your accountant for the kinds of things you should look for.
-For most people, the standard deduction will save you more money, as well as saving you the effort of itemizing all your deductions, but if you have enough individual deductions, listing them out can significantly reduce your tax liability — especially since you can still deduct up to 100% of your AGI if you’re itemizing.

 9. Proof of medical insurance and medical expenses